webplatform/docs/css/assigned/index.md

-=At-a-glance list of what is doing what CSS property page=
+=At-a-glance list of what is doing what: CSS property page project=

+CSS properties

 * cursor - kevin
 * font - vivienne